floXcoder/seo_cache/README.md

 You can add the `force_cache: true` option to `SeoCache::PopulateCache` for overwrite cache data.

+If you want to only execute only through a rake task, you can comment the line which include the middleware. keep all options configured and remove only the middleware.
+Thus all pages will be cached and SeoCache not called for pages not in cache.
+It's useful if you have a script which generates all website pages (based on sitemap for instance) and you run script every day.

 ## Server

 If you use disk caching, add to your Nginx configuration: